kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 >The [volumeBindingMode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) field controls when volume binding and dynamic provisioning should occur.
 Kubernetes allows `Immediate` and `WaitForFirstConsumer` modes for binding volumes.
 The `Immediate` mode indicates that volume binding and dynamic provisioning occurs once the PVC is created and `WaitForFirstConsumer` mode indicates that volume binding and provisioning does not occur until a pod is created that uses this PVC.
 By default `volumeBindingMode` is `Immediate`.

->If you use `volumeBindingMode: WaitForFirstConsumer`, respective PVC will be initialized from respective VolumeSnapshot after you create a workload with that PVC.
-In this case, KubeStash will mark the restore session as completed with phase `Unknown`.

 **Verify Restored Data :**

-We are going to create a new pod with the restored `PVC` to verify whether the backed up data has been restored.
+We are going to create a new `Pod` mount with the restored `PVC` to verify whether the backed up data has been successfully restored.

-Below, the YAML for the Pod we are going to create.
+Below, the YAML for the pod we are going to create.

 ```yaml
 apiVersion: v1